 The tech is quite a feat as it takes Apple’s TrueDepth technology to produce a depth map of your face by projecting 30,000 infrared points recorded and processed by the smartphone chip’s neural engine.
 Eyeware Beam uses this technology to generate an accurate head pose and eye tracking signal comparable to expensive proprietary devices from Tobii or TrackIR.

 The bottom line is that video games are an art and a hobby that everyone should enjoy.
-But it is also a growing lifestyle that needs to grow more inclusive.
+But it is also a growing lifestyle that needs to grow more inclusive of everyone from disabled American veterans to your average gamer.
 Advanced tech like eye tracking and head tracking offers robust solutions to help close the gap for people with disabilities who still have to find complex workarounds to participate.
 Gaming does not need to be as much of a challenge or outside the realm of possibility for the disabled.